theheking/intro-to-r/content/extras2_automation.md

 > ====================
 > * Understand why automation is useful for avoiding repetitive code
 > * Use a for loop to repeat a step across multiple elements
-> * Use a loop to generate multiple plots from a dataframe
-> * Use apply, lapply and sapply to apply a function across rows, columns, or list elements
+> * Use lapply to apply a function across a list
 > * Understand when to choose a loop vs an apply function